Creating and Managing Timelines

 Frame Rate (FPS)

-To change the timeline frame rate, right-click on a timeline name, choose Preferences from the dropdown menu, and select the frame rate value in the Timeline FPS drop-down list.
+To modify the frame rate of a timeline, right-click on the timeline name and choose Preferences from the dropdown menu, or click on the gear icon in the timeline’s side toolbar, then, in the opened Timeline Preferences window, select the desired frame rate value from the Timeline FPS drop-down list.

-The settings described above can also be also changed in the timelines preferences, which can be accessed by right-clicking on the timeline name and selecting Preferences from the dropdown menu.
+Note: The toggle settings described above can also be adjusted in the timeline preferences, which can be accessed by right-clicking on the timeline name and selecting Preferences from the dropdown menu.